KQwQK/cse15l-lab/lab-report-1-week-2.md

 # Fifth Step
 > Every time you login it requires you to type in the password, if we set up a SSH key, it won't ask you for password and it will save you a lot of time.

-* Create a key pairs using the `ssh-keygen`, with the private key(you should not give this key to others) in the file `id_rsa`, and the public key in file `id_rsa.pub`. **Extra step needed if you are a Windows user [LINK](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).**
+> Create a key pairs using the `ssh-keygen`, with the private key(you should not give this key to others) in the file `id_rsa`, and the public key in file `id_rsa.pub`. **Extra step needed if you are a Windows user [LINK](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).**

 ```
-dylansmcbookpro:/ yujiwei$ ssh-keygen
+dylansmcbookpro:/ yujiwei$ ssh-keygen #key pair generator
 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/yujiwei/.ssh/id_rsa): /Users/yujiwei/.ssh/id_rsa
-/Users/yujiwei/.ssh/id_rsa already exists.
-Overwrite (y/n)? y
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /Users/yujiwei/.ssh/id_rsa.